siemens/kas/docs/userguide.rst

           needs to be defined in the ``repos`` dictionary as ``<repo-id>``.

       * ``file``: string [required]
-          The path to the file relative to the root of the repository.
+          The path to the file, relative to the root of the specified repository.

 * ``build_system``: string [optional]
     Defines the bitbake-based build system.
 Known build systems are